condense9/hark-lang/guide/src/001_getting_started.md

 | requirements.txt     | Python pip requirements                               |

-The C9 Service must be defined in a Python package ("`my_etl`" above), something like this:
+The C9 Service must be defined in a Python package ("`my_etl`" above), and must define the service name and the handlers to include:

 ```python
 # service.py